U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Procedure for Obtaining: The requested certificates are usually mailed out by the registrar's office with the fees being collected on delivery.
-To request the document by mail, the request must include identification, address, contact information, and purpose of the request.
-Most registry offices also allow the ordering of civil documents online visa their respective websites.
+Procedure for Obtaining: To request the document by mail, the request must include your identification, address, contact information, and the purpose of your request.
+The Registrar’s office usually mails the certificates and collects the fees on delivery.
+Most registry offices also allow the ordering of civil documents online via their respective websites.

-Certified Copies: Available as “beglaubigte Abschrift aus dem Sterberegister“
+Certified Copies: Certified copies are available as Beglaubigte Abschrift aus dem Sterberegister“.

-Alternate Documents: Auszug aus dem Sterberegister; Extract from death registration; this document is also issued by the German registration office (Standesamt) where the death was registered.
+Alternate Documents: Auszug aus dem Sterberegister (Extract from death registration).
+This document is also available from the German registration office (Standesamt) where the death occurred.

 Exceptions: There are no exceptions.